sgonzalezdev/plasmaapi/README.md

 ## Installation

- 1. Create and activate a Virtual Environment using commands: python3 -m venv env and source env/bin/activate
+ 1. Create and activate a Virtual Environment by using commands: python3 -m venv env and source /bin/activate
  2. Pip install -r requirements.txt
  3. Pip install plasmaapi
- 4. Run your server
- **Command:** python manage.py runserver
+ 4. Run your server by using command: python manage.py runserver

 ### Please note the complete documentation is located on index page.
 If you need help or assistance, please contact the user sgonzalezdev or email him at sgonzalezdev@gmail.com